kyoheiu/era/README.md

 ```
 ./era
 ```
-makes config.json in your CONFIG_HOME/era/ and there appears a rainy clock.
+makes config.json in your CONFIG_HOME/era/ and you have a rainy clock.

 ## Customization
 `config.json` looks like this: